neatsoftware/webpack-minimal-classnames/README.md

 # Webpack Minimal Classnames

 Generate small css class names when using css modules with webpack css-loader.
 Recommended to do only doing during production builds as a minification step.
+This differs from simply using css-loader's `[hash:base64:n]` by handling any collisions & allowing to configure excluded names.

 ### Example